 The gun crew briefly scanned the horizon as they followed the tracers of the other gun crews, black puffs of smoke (flak) appearing from the exploding proximity rounds as the trainer moved the anti-aircraft battery to the left, the Gun Captain preparing to order his crew to open fire a second time as the other two ZEROS continued to bear down on the ship.

 "FIRE," the Gun Captain screamed as the firing trigger was closed and the quad bofors again roared to life, spitting out rounds as fast as they could be fed.
 The second ZERO’s right wing was blown off as the aircraft twisted and morphed into an uncontrollable spin directly toward the Ocean's surface.
 The third ZERO miraculously made it around the front of the Destroyer and then turned hard to the left, the pilot attempting to straighten his flightpath so he could crash his already wounded plane directly into the bridge of the ship.
 It was apparent the plane was not responding the way the pilot wanted, as the ZERO was slightly to the right of the destroyer parallel to the ship's port side.
-The port gunnery crews opened fire and made direct hits on the front of the aircraft, setting it on fire as the doomed but determined pilot and plane continued to descend closer to the water and nearly level to the ship's lower superstructure.
+The port gunnery crews opened fire and made direct hits on the front of the aircraft, setting it ablaze as the doomed but determined pilot and plane continued to descend closer to the water and nearly level to the ship's lower superstructure.
 The ZERO’s left wing clipped the superstructure above the deck where it ended just forward of the stern, violently spinning the plane around and slamming it upside down on top of the fantail.

 Petty Officer Miller and his gunnery crew witnessed this from their elevated gun position on the starboard side.
 He knew immediately that underneath the fantail is where after steering is located.